MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Methodology

 \subsubsection{Planning}

-Three types of role agents engage in the planning process: the Repository Custodian, the Manager, and the Developer.
-The process comprises three phases: locating code files, team building, and the kick-off meeting.
+Three types of role agents engage in the planning: Repository Custodian, Manager, and Developer.
+This process comprises three phases: locating code files, team building, and kick-off meeting.

-\paragraph{Locating Code Files.} Firstly, the repository custodian employs the BM25 algorithm~\citep{DBLP:conf/trec/RobertsonWJHG94} to rank the files in the repository based on the GitHub issue description.
+\paragraph{Locating Code Files.} Firstly, the Repository Custodian employs the BM25 algorithm~\citep{DBLP:conf/trec/RobertsonWJHG94} to rank the files in the repository based on the \github issue description.
 Subsequently, the top $k$ files are selected as potential candidates for further coding.
-However, as described in \S\ref{sec:rq2}, this simple retrieval method can introduce irrelevant files, increasing the cost and reducing the effectiveness of subsequent code changing by LLMs.
-Therefore, it is necessary to filter them according the relevance.
-While it is feasible to directly assess the relevance between each file and the issue by LLMs, many queries are redundant as some code snippets in the previous request are duplicated, leading to unnecessary costs.
-Considering that applying the code change often modifies a specific part of the file rather than the whole file, we propose a method to reuse the previously requested information.
+However, as described in \S\ref{sec:rq1}, this simple retrieval method can introduce irrelevant files, increasing the cost and reducing the effectiveness of subsequent coding process.
+Therefore, we filter these files based on relevance to minimize their number.
+While it is feasible to directly assess the relevance between each file and the issue by LLMs, queries to the LLM may contain the same code snippets as previous ones, leading to unnecessary computational costs.
+Considering that applying the code change often modifies a specific part of the file rather than the entire file, we propose a memory mechanism to reuse the previously queried information.

-As Algorithm~\ref{alg:locating} demonstrates, when a file $f_i$ is compared with the issue $q_x$ for the first time, the LLM $\gL$ compresses it into a shorter code summary $s_i$, where $i$ denotes the file's version number.
-Upon modification on $f_i$ to a new version, denoted as $f_j$, the difference, $d_{i,j}$, is obtained via the ``\texttt{git diff}'' command.
-If the length of $d_{i,j}$ is less than that of $f_j$, indicating that the version differences are smaller than the new file itself, $\gL$ can summarize the code changes as a ``commit'' message $m_{i,j}$. $s_i$ together with $m_{i, j}$ makes up the description of the newer version $f_j$, enabling the LLM $\gL$ to determine relevance $r_j$ in fewer length.
-Based on this relevance, the custodian agent filters candidate files, allowing the manager agent to define tasks with these relevant files.
+Algorithm~\ref{alg:locating} outlines the process of locating files with our designed memory $\gM$.
+If a file $f_i$ is compared for the first time with an issue $q_x$, the LLM $\gL$ with prompt $\gP_{2}$ compresses it into the summary $s_i$, where $i$ denotes the file's version.
+This summary is shorter than the code content in the file and it is stored in memory for future reuse.
+If the file $f_i$ has been previously compared, the latest previous version ($h$) of the file $f_h$ can be found by the script $find$.
+Since $f_i$ can be represented as the combination of $f_h$ and the difference between them ($\Delta d$ that be obtained via the ``\texttt{git diff}'' command), LLMs can understand $f_i$ by using $f_h$ and $\Delta d$.
+If the difference is small and the file $f_i$ is long, it is valuable to reuse the previous summary $s_h$ stored in memory rather than the content of $f_i$.
+Specifically, if the length of $s_h$ is less than that of $f_i$, $\gL$ with prompt $\gP_{1}$ can summarize the code changes $\Delta d$ as a ``commit message'' $m$.
+The combination of $s_h$ and $m$ forms the description of the newer version $f_i$, enabling the LLM $\gL$ with prompt $\gP_{3}$ to determine whether it is relevant to the issue in fewer context length.
+Based on their relevance, the custodian agent filters irrelevant files, allowing the Manager agent to define tasks with remaining relevant files.